opendocsg/slw-judgments-backfill/2014_SGHC_183/report.md

 101    As for the 5th Declaratory Order, I declined to grant such an order because it assumed that NEA’s letter dated 23 November 2012 approved the Purchaser’s intended use of the Property, which has not been established.

 102    Finally, as for the 6th and 7th Declaratory Orders, I declined to grant those orders.
-The power to grant a declaration is discretionary, and where the court feels that a declaration will serve no useful purpose, no declaration will be granted (see _Latham Scott v Credit Suisse First Boston_ [2000] 2 SLR(R) 30 at [74]).
+The power to grant a declaration is discretionary, and where the court feels that a declaration will serve no useful purpose, no declaration will be granted (see _Latham Scott v Credit Suisse First Boston_ <span class="citation">[2000] 2 SLR(R) 30</span> at [74]).
 I was of the view that this was the case.

 **_Specific performance_**